What’s the best diet to lose weight

 (I would like to add I am not a doctor or medical practitioner, I’m a sports coach with over 40 years of training, coaching and dieting experience.
 Please consult your doctor before undertaking any diet or physical exercise.)

-I hope you have enjoyed my review, please leave any questions or comments below.
+I hope you have enjoyed my what’s the best diet to lose weight review.
+Please leave any questions or comments below.